erich-wang/azure-sdk-for-net/doc/mgmt_test_quickstart.md

 * `SUBSCRIPTION_ID`

 ### Start Coding Tests
-There are some tips for the test case coding
+Here are some tips for the test case coding
 - Add Configuration in test.csproj if you want to use other services.
 `<TestHelperProjects>（Rbac1.6;Resources201705;Compute201912;Network202004;Storage201906）</TestHelperProjects>`
-- Create a Test Base class inherit `ManagementRecordedTestBase`
+- Create a test base class inherit `ManagementRecordedTestBase`.
 - Prepare the required management client in the base class.
-- Use `WaitForCompletionAsync` if the operation returns `Operation<xx>`
+- Use `WaitForCompletionAsync` if the operation returns `Operation<xx>`.
+- Use NUnit instead of XUnit.
 - Make sure every async method get its `await`.
-- Some common methods may already placed in `Azure.Core.TestFramework.RecordedTestBase`, check it first
+- Some common methods may already placed in `Azure.Core.TestFramework.RecordedTestBase`, check it first.

-### Start Runnig Tests
+### Test Mode
 - Record Tests
 If you set the test mode to `Record`, the test framework will automaticly record the test result to testcase.json file and put them under
 `<sdk repo>\artifacts\bin\Azure.ResourceManager.RP.Tests\Debug\<>\SessionRecords`.
 Copy the json file to test project for further use.